 If you notice any adverse effects in your cat after using scent deterrents, such as sneezing, itching, or other signs of discomfort, stop using the deterrent and consult your veterinarian for advice.

-Remember, the key is to start in moderation and monitor your cat’s reaction to ensure their well-being and comfort.
+Remember to start in moderation and monitor your cat’s reaction to ensure their well-being and comfort.

 Can I Use Essential Oils to Keep Cats from Pooping in the House?